Devanshi-123/Synergy/README.md

 # Synergy
-A platform where content creators can share the resources and peers can learn by filtering out the best resource
+A platform where content creators can share the resources and peers can learn by filtering out the best resources

+## Motive
+ - Lets Learn And Grow Together